mohammadfalahat/cronjob-tracker/README.md

-## Track how cronjobs are going with Grafana
+## Track how cronjob fails and success runs

+This script should save errors in `/var/log/cron.error.log` and success runs in `/var/log/cron.success.log`

 1. install cronjob tracker
 2. add additive to your cronjob commands